hearSmart/android-module-mhealthintegration/README.md

 The library provides mechanisms to both request tests and retrieve test, patient and facility information from mHealthStudio.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+Note.
 A sample application using this library is provided in the 'sample' directory

 ### Prerequisites
 1. Include the following in your app build.gradle file